 5. You are a champ at self care

 To be honest, having a reactive dog is hard.
 Blood, sweat, and tears hard.
 It can be heartbreaking and frustrating, so we have to take care of ourselves.
 Just in case, do you have a bottle of wine ready to go?
 Do you have a plethora of bath bombs and bubble bath on hand?
 Do you have a journal, or meditate, or exercise?
 Chances are you balance those hard days out with some self care and you do it so you can be awesome for your dog tomorrow.
+For more dog mom self-care tips, learn more in this post.
 Keep it up!

 6. You are one tough cookie

 You have probably been through some difficult situations with your dog.
 Handling those situations and coming out alive on the other side builds a strong person.
 You rarely get embarrassed by your dog barking his fool head off at Christmas blow up decorations (it’s actually funny), you don’t blink an eye at the funny looks you get in the park, you keep trying, and you keep your head up.

 7. You are a Mama or Papa Bear